 When his brother dies stepping out in front of a car, Detective Jack Laidlaw is determined to find out what really happened.
 With corrosive wit, Laidlaw relates an emotional quest through Glasgow’s underworld, and into the past.
 He discovers as much about himself as the loved brother he has lost in a search that leads to a shattering climax.

 “The Laidlaw books are not just great crime novels, they are important ones”

 “Starts on the streets and ends up in the soul”

 “Fastest, first and best, Laidlaw is the melancholy heir to Marlowe.
 Reads like a breathless scalpel cut through the bloody heart of a city”

-William McIlvanney’s first novel, Remedy is None, won the Geoffrey Faber Memorial Prize and with Docherty he won the Whitbread Award for Fiction in 1975.
+William McIlvanney’s first novel, Remedy is None, won the Geoffrey Faber Memorial Prize and with Docherty he won the Whitbread Award for Fiction.
 Laidlaw and The Papers of Tony Veitch both gained Silver Daggers from the Crime Writers’ Association.
-Strange Loyalties, the third in the Detective Laidlaw trilogy, won the Glasgow Herald’s People’s Prize in 1992.
-He died in December 2015.
+Strange Loyalties, the third in the Detective Laidlaw trilogy, won the Glasgow Herald’s People’s Prize.
+McIlvanney died in December 2015.